COVID-19 Coronavirus and the Workplace in BC; Part 2: Planning and responding with an Escalation Plan for COVID-19

 Secondly, let’s acknowledge that the risk feels like it is increasing.
 This can be very stressful mentally, employers and employees try and filter news themselves, while also trying to make their own and their families action plan.
 Stress takes its turn on mental wellness and can impact your employees.

-Information helps people feel secure and we strongly encourage employers to prepare for the next phase of this crisis, which will likely involve both increased community transmission and state/local government actions, such as school closures or movement restrictions.
+Information helps people feel secure and we strongly encourage employers to prepare for the next phase of this crisis with our COVID-19 tips for employers, which will likely involve both increased community transmission and state/local government actions, such as school closures or movement restrictions.

 Coinbase recently generously released their COVID-19 action plan.
 (To read more click here)